Crypto Capital Gains Calculation in France: The 150 VH bis Portfolio Method (2026)

 5. Apply the 2026 PFU 31.4% (or barème) and reconcile against DAC8-reported data.

-Wag3s Folio implements the 150 VH bis global-portfolio method with the correct running-total mechanic and applies the 2026 PFU 31.4%, producing accurate per-disposal and net annual figures for Form 2086, reconciled against DAC8-reported activity.
-See the Folio product page.
+Wag3s Folio implements the 150 VH bis global-portfolio method with the running-total mechanic and applies the 2026 PFU at 31.4%, producing per-disposal and net annual figures ready for the 2086.
+It generates the calculation and the underlying record; for confirming the result on a complex history it is designed to support a qualified French expert-comptable rather than replace one.

 Further reading